eduard-kavalchuk/sf-prometheus/README.md

 ```
 sudo chown -R 472:472 grafana/
 ```
 Otherwise Grafana container will not have writing permissions to its /var/lib/grafana directory.
+Grafana is available at [http://127.0.0.1:3000](http://127.0.0.1:3000).

 When setting Prometheus as a data source for Grafana specify its URL as:
 ```